 Cautions: Clove essential oil may irritate the skin and mucous membranes.
 Various sources specify a maximum skin use level between 0.5% and 1.0%.
 Clove may have a possible drug interaction and may inhibit blood clotting.

 Aromatherapy: A Complete Guide to the Healing Art: Clove is a popular remedy for tooth pain.
 Many commercial dental products contain this essential oil because it kills mouth bacteria.
 Clove may help digestion and ease nausea.
 The oil is also useful for colds and flu and may slow the formation of blood clots.
 You can dab highly diluted clove oil on scabies, warts, athlete's foot, and fever blisters.
 A small amount of the oil is stimulating and can help relieve, nervousness, mental fatigue, or poor memory.

-The Complete Book of Essential Oils and Aromatherapy: Use clove for pain relief, especially toothache, muscle pain, and rheumatism.
+The Complete Book of Essential Oils and Aromatherapy: Uses for clove essential oil include pain relief, especially toothache, muscle pain, and rheumatism.
 The oil may also help relieve gum disease, flu, bronchitis, tired limbs, nausea, flatulence, stomach cramps, scabies, ringworm, and warts.

 The Encyclopedia of Essential Oils (updated edition): You can use clove for acne, athlete's foot, bruises, toothache, arthritis, rheumatism, sprains, asthma, bronchitis, colic, indigestion, nausea, colds, flu, and minor infections.
 The oil also works as a mosquito repellent.